Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 See photos of LeBauer Park in our profile of Greensboro's North Carolina Folk Festival.

-In addition to bands, the festival features about 20 local craft beers in 12-ounce pours meant to eliminate long lines.
+The festival was canceled without explanation in 2025 and the website now says "Currently on hiatus."
+It typically features three bands and about 20 local craft beers in 12-ounce pours meant to eliminate long lines.
 Local food trucks are on hand, as well, and the whole thing is a benefit for the Exchange Family Center, which works with families to prevent child abuse and neglect.
 This is an adults-only event.

 Artists